3DRot: Rediscovering the Missing Primitive for RGB-Based 3D Augmentation: Introduction

 In this paper, we propose Optical Center 3D Rotation Augmentation (3DRot), a plug-and-play module that enriches RGB-based 3D training data by rotating and mirroring scenes about the camera's optical center while rigorously preserving projective geometry as shown in Fig.~\ref{fig:concept}.
-For each desired in-plane rotation or reflection, 3DRot derives an exact homography from the camera projection matrix, enabling one-to-one pixel remapping without depth hallucination; the same closed-form transformation keeps the RGB image, 3D data, and camera intrinsics mutually consistent, delivering depth-free, geometry-faithful augmentation that drops seamlessly into existing 3D tasks.
+For each desired in-plane rotation or reflection, 3DRot derives an exact homography from the camera projection matrix, enabling pixel remapping with no need to simulate occlusions, shadows, or lighting; the same closed-form transformation keeps the RGB image, 3D data, and camera intrinsics mutually consistent, delivering depth-free, geometry-faithful augmentation that drops seamlessly into existing 3D tasks.
+Moreover, multi-modal signals (e.g., LiDAR point clouds and depth-sensor maps) can be updated in lockstep with the RGB using the same camera-centric rotation/reflection, addressing the long-standing issue of cross-modal augmentation asynchrony in 3D detection and related tasks \citep{zhang2020exploring, wang2021pointaugmenting, li2023mseg3d, pan2025images} ; see Fig.~\ref{fig:depth} and ~\ref{fig:nocs} for depth-map and NOCS \citep{krishnan2024omninocs} examples.
+The formulation is especially pertinent for platforms with rapidly changing orientations—e.g., UAVs, aerospace imaging payloads, and dynamic robots—where robustness to roll/pitch/yaw is crucial.
+We validate 3DRot on monocular 3D cuboid detection, monocular depth estimation, and LiDAR+RGB detection, demonstrating that it is task- and modality-agnostic.

-As a fundamental RGB-based 3D task, monocular 3D detection serves as our representative testbed to demonstrate the effectiveness of 3DRot.
-We validate 3DRot by inserting it into a frozen DINO-X \cite{ren2024dino,liu2024grounding} + Cube R-CNN head \cite{brazil2023omni3d} with matched schedules.
-On SUN RGB-D 10-category split (SUN10) \cite{song2015sun}, it improves $IoU_{3D}$ from 43.21 to 44.51, lowers ROT from 22.91$^\circ$ to 20.93$^\circ$, and increases $mAP_{0.5}$ from 35.70 to 38.11; smaller but consistent gains appear on SUN10.
+As a fundamental RGB-based 3D task, monocular 3D detection serves as our main testbed.
+We insert 3DRot into a frozen DINO-X \citep{ren2024dino,liu2024grounding} + Cube R-CNN head \citep{brazil2023omni3d} with matched schedules.
+On the SUN RGB-D 10-category split (SUN10) \citep{song2015sun}, 3DRot improves $IoU_{3D}$ from 43.21 to 44.51, lowers ROT from 22.91$^\circ$ to 20.93$^\circ$, and increases $mAP_{0.5}$ from 35.70 to 38.11; smaller but consistent gains appear on a cross-domain IN10 split.
 Ablations confirm geometry-consistent rotations and chirality-safe flips as the main drivers, with principal-point realignment providing a minor additional benefit.

+Beyond monocular detection, we show that the same camera-centric formulation extends to both dense and multi-modal 3D tasks.
+Plugging 3DRot into the BTS monocular depth estimator yields additional gains on top of its standard augmentation recipe, reducing NYU Depth v2 abs-rel from 0.1783 to 0.1685 and improving $\delta<1.25$ from 0.7472 to 0.7548, while also lowering cross-dataset error on SUN RGB-D. On KITTI, applying 3DRot to MVX-Net (LiDAR+RGB) improves moderate 3D AP from about 63.85 to 65.16 and remains compatible with GlobalRotScaleTrans and other standard 3D augmentations.
+Together, these results position 3DRot as a simple, depth-free primitive that can be dropped into diverse RGB-based 3D pipelines with minimal changes.